 Reflecting on God

-With this above definition of reflection in mind, take a few minutes to answer this question:
+With an understanding of reflection in mind, take a few minutes to answer this question:

 What comes to mind when you reflect on, when you seriously consider and picture, God?